elahe-dastan/test.go/Readme.md

 but some people say that whether the database is up and running, or it's down is non of their business, and they want to<br/>
 test their code not the database, so they use mocking even when testing the database.<br/>
 Now I want to explain more precisely about storages.<br/>
-1. redis: To mock redis and test it [miniredis](https://github.com/alicebob/miniredis) is used
+1. redis: To mock redis and test it [miniredis](https://github.com/alicebob/miniredis) is used<br/>
+2. database: To mock database and test id [sqlmock](https://github.com/DATA-DOG/go-sqlmock) is used
+#sqlmock is a big shit
+It tests actually nothing